-These past few years, eyebrows were raised by chef turnover here, but it was for naught: Genial owner/host JoAnn Clevenger has maintained the hospitable vibe that has been a touchstone at this charming residential spot for a quarter century, and the new chef has kept signature items unmolested while adding a few tricks of his own.
-We love that they do a “Taste of New Orleans” dinner: seven traditional local specialties in small plates ($45), crafted here with far more care than most other “samplers” around town.
+Genial owner/host JoAnn Clevenger has maintained the hospitable vibe that has been a touchstone at this charming residential spot for a quarter-century—no wonder she was named Outstanding Restaurateur by the James Beard Foundation in 2016.
+We love the “Taste of New Orleans” dinner: seven traditional local specialties on small plates ($48), crafted here with far more care than most other “samplers” around town.
 Standout appetizers include fried green tomatoes with shrimp rémoulade sauce (an oft-copied dish that was invented here) and a gumbo as rich as Bill Gates (and many shades darker).
 For entrees, the moist roast duck with a spry ginger-peach sauce is crispy perfection on a plate (though the plating could be sharpened); a mellow, sautéed drum comes with a shock of spicy shrimp.
 If you’re in town in the summer, the all-garlic menu is great fun.
 Don’t leave without succumbing to the warm honey-pecan bread pudding, touring the art-filled restaurant, and thanking JoAnn (though she’ll probably get to you first to do the same).
 Take the streetcar—it’s an easy walk and the combo makes for a stellar evening.
 Reserve in advance during peak periods.